mbtestorg2022/24.914-spring-2019/content/pages/assignments/short-paper-2-lexical-diffusion.md

 ### 2\. lot-cloth split

 In US English, some Middle English short ‘o’ vowels have developed into the lot/palm vowel (e.g. \[ɑ\]), as in _lot_, while others have merged with the thought vowel \[ɔ\] (in dialects with a lot-thought contrast), as in _cloth_, but it does not seem to be entirely predictable which outcome you get in a given word.
 So the short ‘o’ phoneme has split, suggesting an irregular sound change.
-(Actually there is probably more than one change involved: short ‘o’ lengthened before voiceless fricatives in the 17th Century, and subsequently merged with long \[ɔ\] in US English).
+(Actually there is probably more than one change involved: short ‘o’ lengthened before voiceless fricatives in the 17{{< sup "th" >}} Century, and subsequently merged with long \[ɔ\] in US English).
 The unlengthened short ‘o’ vowels unrounded to \[ɑ\] in most of the US.

 {{< tableopen >}}
 {{< tropen >}}